utkarsh-devops/add-apache2-vhost/README.md

 Script will ask you to input only two things: **ip address** for your host and **root password** to edit necessary config files.
 That's it!
 Any feedback would appreciated!

+tested in Chrome 41.0 , Opera 12.16 on Linuxmint 17.1 xfce, kde

+there is known issue with Firefox browser - currently beign resolved